Home > Library > Dissertation Writing Guidelines > How to Write a Dissertation Discussion Chapter – A Quick Guide with Examples

 The dissertation discussion chapter should be carefully drafted to ensure that the results mentioned in your research align with your research question, aims, and objectives.

-Steps of How to Write Dissertation Discussion Chapter
+5 Simple Steps to Write a Dissertation Discussion Chapter

 1. Provide a Summary of your Findings